gnur/demeter/readme.md

 `demeter host add http://example.com:8080`

-## Scrape all hosts and store results in the directory ./books
+## Scrape all hosts and store results in the directory ./books and only download the extension pdf

-`demeter scrape run -d books`
+`demeter scrape run -d books -e pdf`

 For the rest, use the built in help.

 This tool can be used for whatever you want, enjoy.

+## important note regarding extensions

+The -e flag on the `scrape run` command only affects that specific run, the books are stored without any extension information in the database.
+In general that means that if you switch from the `-e epub` (default) to `-e mobi`, you will only download new books in the mobi extension.
+Books that were already present will not be re-downloaded in a different extension.

 # Database